 One of the many reasons we study the Bible is so that we can learn what we do that is keeping our prayers from being answered.
 The Bible says that God hears the prayer of a righteous person.
 We need to fight to live right and we need to believe with great faith that Jesus will answer any prayer that is in his will that we ask.

 Read John 10, 1st Corinthians 10 and Proverbs 8 from the Bible.

 Yesterday we talked about finding new activities to do to replace gambling.
 Remember, reading these articles everyday is very helpful but it is what you learn to do differently that will help you clean up for good.
 Do you now have a list of activities that you can reference daily?

-Bill purchased Love out Loud by Joyce Meyer.
-He plans to read a devotion on love every day.
+Bill purchased How Gary Quit Gambling.
+He plans to read a 2 pages per every day.
 This will cause him to focus more on others (including relationships) and a little less on gambling.

 What method will you use to remind yourself several times per day “why” you want to quit gambling?

 Mike continued to pray every day, “Father keep me from temptation”.
 Have a time and a place for prayer every day.
 If you are a Christian, review learning how to worship God from day 12.